jheidenr/cse15l-lab-reports/lab-report-1-week-2.md

 # Step 2: Remotely Connect

-## Initial Step for Windows Users -

-If you are using windows, you will need to install OpenSSH in order to be able to connect to other computers.
+First install OpenSSH in order to be able to connect to other computers.
 To do this you must:

 1. Go to Settings/Apps/Apps & Features/Optional Features
 2. Click "Add a Feature" and install **OpenSSH Client** and **OpenSSH Server**

-## Finding and Activating Your Personal Account

-For this step you must go to [UCSD's Account Lookup Website](https://sdacs.ucsd.edu/~icc/index.php) and put in your information to find your account name.
+Next, you must go to [UCSD's Account Lookup Website](https://sdacs.ucsd.edu/~icc/index.php) and put in your information to find your account name.
 Then click **Change your password** to chang eyour accounts password and activate your account.

 ## Finally Connecting